AdyatamaMH/chatbot/README.md

 If you selected **CSV file**:

  **Important Note**

- for the csv function seamlessly it needs to have the name of the collumns like shown in the "dummy_data" folder in this repository.
+ for the csv section to function seamlessly it needs to have the name of the collumns like shown in the "dummy_data" folder in this repository.

 ![image1](images/image2.png)